Guidelines for Single Organization RBAC Management

 Note: This is useful for an administrative user role that is limited to one organization.
 With the corresponding permissions to assign roles to other users, that administrator will be able to assign roles within the specific organization.

-• If you do not want roles to be automatically inherited across all future organizations, ensure that roles are assigned at the organization level rather than global level.
+• If you do not want roles to be automatically inherited across all future organizations, ensure that you assign roles at the organization level rather than global level.

 Role Management Best Practices